 Journalists use simple words and sentences so that everyone can understand.
 They don't use too many words, and they get to the point quickly.
-All ideas, whether simple or complex are communicated straightforwardly manner to ensure easy understanding by readers.
+All ideas, whether simple or complex, are communicated in a straightforward manner to ensure easy understanding by readers.